UTokyo-ICEPP/qc-workbook/source/en/vqe_tracking.md

 +++

-## はじめに
+## Introduction
-**変分量子固有値ソルバー法**（*Variational Quantum Eigensolver*, VQE）を紹介した{doc}`ノートブック <vqe>`で、VQEの考え方と変分量子回路の基本的な実装の方法を学びました。ここでは、VQEの高エネルギー物理への応用を考えてみます。
-In the {doc}`notebook<vqe>` that introduced the **Variational Quantum Eigensolver** (VQE), we learned about VQE and the basic method of implementing a variational quantum circuit.
-In this section, we will think about how to apply VQE to high energy physics.
+In the {doc}`notebook<vqe>` that introduced **Variational Quantum Eigensolver** (VQE), we learned about the VQE and the basic method to implement a variational quantum circuit.
+In this section, we consider how we can apply VQE to high-energy physics.

-高エネルギー実験では、高いエネルギーに加速した粒子（例えば陽子）を人工的に衝突させ、生成された多数の二次粒子を検出器で測定することで、その生成過程をつかさどる基礎物理反応を理解していきます。そのためには、検出器で測定された信号から生成粒子を同定し、そのエネルギーや運動量を正しく再構成することがとても重要です。この実習では、生成した物理反応を再構成するための最初のステップとして、「**荷電粒子飛跡の再構成**」をVQEで実現する方法について学んでいきます。
-In high energy experiments, particles (such as protons) accelerated to high energies are made to artificially collide with each other.
-This produces numerous secondary particles, which are measured with a detector.
-Through these experiments, we seek to gain an understanding of fundamental physics reactions that govern the generation of these particles.
-To do this, signals measured by the detector are used to identify the generated particles.
-It is very important to accurately reconstruct the energies and kinetic momentum of these particles.
-In this exercise, you will take the first steps in reconstructing the physical reactions that are produced by using VQE to perform **charged particle track reconstruction**.
+In HEP experiments, particles with electric charges (such as protons) are accelerated through magnetic field to high energy and collide with each other.
+The collision produces a numerous number of secondary particles, which are measured using a detector surrounding a collision point.
+Through these experiments, we invetigate the fundamental properties of the particles and their underlying interaction mechanism.
+To do this, the detector signals are processed to identify the secondary particles and measure their energies and momenta precisely.
+In this exercise, you will learn if we can use VQE to **reconstruct tracks of charged particles** (generally called **tracking**) as the important first step to identify the particles.

 +++

 (hep)=
-## 高エネルギー実験
+## High-Energy Physics Experiment
 (hep_LHC)=
-### LHC実験の概要
+### Overview of LHC Experiment

 ```{image} figs/LHC_ATLAS.png
 :alt: LHC_ATLAS